 Giáy – Bát Xát District, Muong Khuong District, Bao Yên District

 Phula – Bát Xát District, Muong Khuong District, Bac Hà District

 Laghuu – Bát Xát District, Sa Pa District, Văn Bàn District, Bao Thang District

 Hoang Lien National Park

-The Hoang Lien National Park is located within the province and was upgraded from a nature reserve in 2006.
+The Hoang Lien National Park is located in the province and was upgraded from a nature reserve in 2006.
 It covers an area of 24.66 square kilometres (30 km2 is also mentioned in some references).
 The peak is Fan Si Pan, which, at 3,143 metres (10,312 ft) – the highest peak in Vietnam.
-In fact, the park contains heavy forests and a rich biodiversity.
-Due to agricultural production of ginger and other land uses, today only about 12 kilometres (7.5 mi) of the park has forest.
+In fact, the park contains heavy forests and rich biodiversity.
+Due to the agricultural production of ginger and other land uses, today only about 12 kilometres (7.5 mi) of the park has the forest.
 1884 migrating raptors have been recorded in the national park.
-Raptors are rarity in terms of numbers and the species varieties.
+Raptors are a rarity in terms of numbers and species varieties.

 For more details about other provinces and cities of Vietnam, please follow this link.